-A month at a time: The Road to Japan (with live updates)
+A month at a time: The Road to Japan

 I have since reformatted this post so that the newest entries are at the top for those who check back for updates.
 New readers please start at the bottom.